What Is a Homeowners Insurance Deductible?

 • Describes things about a hurricane such as its intensity or speed

-Keep in mind that triggers can vary by insurance company or even by which state you live in.
+Keep in mind that triggers can vary by insurer or even by which state you live in.
 Be sure to check with your provider to see which triggers it looks at.

 You can usually expect a hurricane deductible to be percentage-based.
 This means that you’d pay a percentage of the total amount of coverage on your policy if you make any claims.
 You may be able to pay a flat dollar amount in some cases, but you can expect to pay much more for insurance.
-However, the III also notes that some states, especially those in “high-risk coastal areas,” may require percentage deductibles.
+However, the III also notes that some states, especially those in “high-risk coastal areas,” may require the use of percentages.

-You may also need to pay a special wind/hail deductible if your state is at risk of hail or windstorms.
+You may also need to pay a special wind/hail deductible if your state is at risk of hailstorms or windstorms.
 This is usually the case in hail valley states such as Wyoming, or tornado alley states like Kansas.
-The wind/hail deductible is very similar to the hurricane one in that it usually appears as a certain percentage of your policy’s limits.
+This works a lot like the hurricane one in that it usually appears as a certain percentage of your policy’s limits.

 High vs. Low Deductibles

 The type of deductible you choose and how high you decide to set it is completely up to you.
 It largely depends on your personal and financial situation.
-Here are some questions you can ask yourself to figure out how high you should set your home insurance deductible:
+Here are some questions you can ask yourself to figure out how high you should set yours:

 How Much Can I Afford to Pay After an Incident?

 Bad things can happen at any time.
-Storms, theft, and natural disasters don’t care about the money in your bank account or how high your deductible is.
+Storms, theft, and natural disasters don’t care about the money in your bank account or out-of-pocket expenses.
 Consider asking yourself how much money you feel comfortable spending when an incident occurs.
-If you have a flat deductible that’s $5,000, you’ll need to pay that any time you decide to file a claim.
+If you have a flat homeowners deductible that’s $5,000, you’ll need to pay that any time you decide to file a claim.
 This could work for some people, but it could be far too much for others.

 Do You Live in a Risky Area?